 - Amputation may be necessary for cats with tumours on the limbs, as well as partial or full pinnectomy for cats with squamous cell carcinoma on the ear(s)

 As the saying goes, prevention is better than cure.
-Not all diseases can be prevented, but we can all take steps to keep our cats as health as possible as well as reduce their chances of becoming sick, or catch diseases early on, to slow down their progression.
+Not all diseases can be prevented, but we can all take steps to keep our cats as healthy as possible as well as reduce their chances of becoming sick, or catch diseases early on, to slow down their progression.

 Schedule annual veterinary health checks, and once the cat is seven, switch to bi-annual visits.
-It is recommended baseline tests such as biochemical profile, urinalysis and fecal tests be carried out at this time.
+It is recommended baseline tests such as biochemical profile, urinalysis, and fecal tests be carried out at this time.
 All cats over seven should have their blood pressure checked during the examination.